-As much as we love photographing weddings and engagements in the Washington, DC, metropolitan area, taking pictures primarily in and around the Nation’s Capital means that we do not often get to use our DJI Mavic Pro drone.
+We love being DC wedding photographers.
+Photographing weddings and engagements in the Washington, DC, metropolitan area is a great job!
+There are, however, a few drawbacks.
+For one, taking pictures in and around the Nation’s Capital means that we do not often get to use our DJI Mavic Pro drone.
 Unfortunately, security regulations prohibit flying drones within 15 miles of Ronald Reagan Washington National Airport.
-Though we do sometimes get to take beautiful pictures of fiancés and newlyweds from above when they choose wedding venues or engagement photo session locales in areas at the edges of the Washington metro area (such as Northern Virginia’s wine country, a beautiful region full of lovely and rustic wedding venues within an hour’s drive of downtown Washington), our drone must sit idle during the majority of the matrimonial celebrations of our Washington-based brides and grooms.
+We do sometimes get to take beautiful pictures of fiancés and newlyweds from above.
+But that only happens when they choose wedding venues or engagement photo session locales in areas at the edges of the Washington metro area.
+Northern Virginia’s wine country is great for this.
+It is a beautiful region full of lovely and rustic wedding venues within an hour’s drive of downtown Washington.
+The rest of the time, however, our drone must sit idle.

 As it turned out, this was not actually the first drone photo that we took during their marriage celebrations.
-After the conclusion of their lovely ceremony at St. Rose Catholic Church in St. Rose, Illinois, the newly married couple asked us to take a picture of everyone in attendance gathered in one big group outside the church.
-However, without a big staircase at our disposal, we were unable to get all of the approximately 100 wedding guests in the frame when photographing from the ground, so we decided to use our drone to get an angle in which no one was blocking anyone else.
+They had a lovely wedding ceremony at St. Rose Catholic Church in St. Rose, Illinois.
+Afterwards, the newly married couple asked us to take a picture of everyone in attendance outside the church.
+However, we were unable to get all of the approximately 100 wedding guests in the frame from ground level.
+So we decided to use our drone to get an angle in which no one was blocking anyone else.